 Golf is a precision club and ball sport, in which competing golfers use many types of clubs to hit balls into a series of holes on a golf course using the fewest amount of strokes.
 The game is played on golf courses, each of which features a unique design, although courses typically consist of either nine or 18 holes.

 Special Olympics golf is a fall sport where athletes train and compete from April through October.
-Refer to our Return to Activity section to learn about COVID-19 protocols and rules involved for in-person competition.

 We don’t have any upcoming events at this time, but please check back and join us at one of our events in the future.